pjung86/otp-microservices-pjung/README.md

 ## About The Project

 This backend project is about booking a ticket for a certain event.
 You can check what are the ongoing events and if there is a free seat you can reserve and pay for your ticket.
+I followed the microservice design pattern.
+I also used Eureka discovery server and Spring Coud Gateway.

 <p align="right">(<a href="#readme-top">:top:</a>)</p>